-The overall challenge for both wheat and sugarcane crops is to transform both traditional extensive as well as modern intensive systems into sustainable systems producing more crop output with better use of resources.
+The overall challenge for both all crops in both countries is to transform both traditional extensive as well as modern intensive systems into sustainable systems producing more crop output with better use of resources.
 This requires better management of the interacting parameters controlling yield.
-There are about 30 site-specific parameters grouped by soil, management, inputs and environment that can determine the production efficiency of wheat and sugar cane crops e.g. soil type, harvest date, disease control and temperature.
+There are about 30 site-specific parameters grouped by soil, management, inputs and environment that can determine the production efficiency of crops e.g. soil type, harvest date, disease control and temperature.
 The theoretical effect of these parameters on production is understood.
 However, there are no practical, evidence based, management decision tools that support smallholders and larger growers by targeting production efficiency per specific field.

 Providing a management decision support tool, informed by satellite and other data sources that is both practical and affordable for smallholders with low levels of formal education, will help them make better crop decisions and thus benefit their incomes and farm development.
-COMPASS aims to provide this solution
+COMPASS aims to provide this solution.